stichtingsem/functional-overview/README.md

 - All documentation (where possible) will be in plain text files in a repository like this one.
 This makes it accessible for all and easy to version control and track changes over time.
 - To make changes, please take a local copy of the files, make the changes, and submit them back as a [pull request](https://lab.github.com/githubtraining/reviewing-pull-requests).
 This ensures that discussion can occur in the open on any change before it is agreed, and we maintain a clear and transparent history once the process begins.
+- You can make small changes using the web editor, but you still need to submit your changes via a pull request.
-- Pull requests will be reviewed by an agreed group of reviewers / process (TBD).
+- Pull requests will be reviewed by an agreed group of reviewers for each stream (TBD).
+-

 ## Working with Markdown & Github